 Each borehole advanced during this assessment, and not converted into a monitoring well, will be properly abandoned.
 All boreholes requiring abandonment will be abandoned in accordance with Chapter NR 141 Wisconsin Administrative Code.
-Bentonite chips no greater than 3/8-inch diameter will be used to seal all boreholes.
+Because the probes are located in a tarmac used by aircraft, each boring will be abandoned with grout and resurfaced with concrete according to specifications provided by FSB.
 Borehole abandonment will be properly documented using a Well/Borehole Abandonment Form.